saif-gitreps/E-Com-Dashboard/README.md

-# Modern and Simple E-Commerce with a simple Admin Dashboard webapp

-A full-featured, modern e-commerce platform built with **Next.js**, **Tailwind CSS**, **Prisma (SQLite)**, and **Stripe** for transaction management, including webhook confirmations.
+# Assets Haven - A Platform for Trading and Downloading Digital Assets and Software

+A full-featured, modern e-commerce platform with an Admin/Seller dashboard, where users can browse and purchase various digital products like themes, icons, software, PDFs, study materials, and more.
+Users can also become sellers, contributing to the community and earning profits, while admins maintain quality control over the products listed on the platform.

 ## Features

-🔧 **Built with modern technology from scratch**
+🔧 **Built from Scratch with Modern Technology**

-- ⚡️ Fast and responsive, powered by [Next.js 14](https://nextjs.org/)
+-  ⚡️ Fast and responsive, powered by [Next.js 14](https://nextjs.org/).

-🎨 **Clean UI and simple UX**
+🎨 **Clean UI and Simple UX**

-- 🌟 Includes a streamlined home page and an easy-to-navigate product purchase flow.
-- 🛠 Clean, modern design using [shadcn-ui](https://github.com/shadcn-ui) and **Tailwind CSS**.
+-  🛠 Clean, modern, and compact design using [shadcn-ui](https://github.com/shadcn-ui) components and **Tailwind CSS**.

-🛒 **Full e-commerce functionality**
-- Users can:
+🧑🏻‍💻 **User Capabilities**

+-  Browse and explore high-quality digital products and softwares.
+-  Filter products by various criteria, such as category, price, sales, reviews, and date.
+-  Search **intuitively** for desired products.
+-  Add items to the cart without needing to be **authenticated**.
-  - 🛍 Purchase products with secure **Stripe** transactions.
+-  Download free products with a single click.
+-  Authenticated users can:
+   -  Purchase items in their cart securely via **card transactions**.
-  - 📧 Receive order confirmations via email.
+   -  Receive a **purchase receipt** via email.
+   -  Access their purchased products with secure, limited **download links**.
+   -  Leave **reviews** and **ratings** for purchased items.
+   -  Become a seller and access their own **dashboard**.
+   -  Monitor **sales** and manage product availability.
+   -  Switch seamlessly between **seller** and **customer** roles with a single **sign-in**.
+   -  Update personal details.

-🔐 **Authentication and security**
+🔐 **Authentication and Security**

+-  Stateless JWT authentication using secure HTTP-only cookies and the strong HS256 hashing algorithm.
-- Secure authentication for both admins and users, ensuring a safe shopping experience.
+-  Role-based authorization for admins and users.
+-  Secure transactions powered by **Stripe** with **webhook** support.
+-  Admin verification of products ensures only high-quality items are available on the platform.
+-  Limited-time download links ensure that only verified buyers can download purchased products.
+-  Download history and product links sent via email provide an extra layer of security.

-📊 **Admin dashboard**
+📊 **Admin/Seller Dashboard**

-- 📋 Admins can manage products with full control, including:
-  - Editing product details.
+-  Add/edit product details and manage product visibility on the marketplace.
+-  Admins can view all users and monitor transactions on the platform.
-  - Deleting products (with restrictions).
+-  Admins and sellers can delete products (with restrictions).
-  - Setting product visibility on the marketplace.
+-  Sellers require admin verification to set product visibility for the first time.
-  - **Note**: Admins cannot delete products that have pending orders, ensuring data integrity.
+-  Admins and sellers cannot delete products with pending orders, ensuring data integrity.

-✅ **Product verification**
-- Product verification ensures only high-quality products are available for purchase.

-📧 **Custom email notifications**
-- 📨 Sends beautifully designed email confirmations after purchases.

-💻 **Tech Stack**
+💻 **Tech Stack and Features**

 -  🖥 Fully written in **TypeScript** for type safety and scalability.
-- 📜 Utilizes **Zod** for strict input validation and error handling.
+-  📜 Uses **Zod** for strict input **validation** and error handling.
-- 🗄 **SQLite** with **Prisma** for easy database migrations during development.
+-  🗄 **PostgreSQL** with **Prisma** for seamless database migrations and efficient querying.
 -  📁 Simple file storage and management using **Node.js**.
-- 🚀 Custom caching strategy combining Next.js's **unstable_cache** and React’s **reactCache**, providing an optimized user experience (UX).
+-  🚀 Custom **caching** strategy that combines Next.js's **unstable_cache** with React’s **reactCache** for optimized performance.
+-  📨 Sends beautifully designed purchase receipts and history emails using **resend** and **react-email**.
+-  🌄 **Paginated** browsing of products with previous/next navigation.
+-  📁 Persistent **cart** state management using **Zustand**, ensuring users don't lose cart items.
+-  🛒 Responsive **cart** feature and **hamburger menu** using **shadcn-ui** sheet components.

 🎁 **Additional Features**

-- 🔄 Highly customizable and extendable.
+-  🔄 Highly customizable and extendable, with additional features planned for future updates.
-- 📱 Fully responsive design for mobile and desktop.
+-  📱 Fully responsive design for both mobile and desktop devices.

 ## Installation

-First, run the development server:
+To start the development server:

 ```bash
 npm run dev